 - Vegan sausage sliced (optional)

-- Watch the video in the post for easy visual instructions.Heat oil in a large pot over medium heat and add the onion.
-Saute for 3 minutes, then add garlic, celery, carrots, potatoes, and all spices.
-Saute for a further one minute.
+- You can watch the video in the post for easy visual instructions.Heat oil in a large pot over medium heat and add the onion.
+Sauté for 3 minutes, then add garlic, celery, carrots, potatoes, and all spices.
+Sauté for a further one minute.

-- Pour in the vegetable broth + bay leaves and bring the soup to a boil.
+- Pour in the vegetable broth + bay leaves (if using) and bring the soup to a boil.